rich-murphey/gnu-graphics/README.md

 X windows, postscript printers, desktop publishing systems such as LaTeX or ivtools, and other compatible output devices.

-`graph` reads both ASCII and binary data files and writes a plot file with or without axes and labels.
-You can specify labels and ranges for the axes, and you can set the sizes and position of the plot on the page.
+`graph` reads either ASCII or binary data files and writes a plot file with or without axes and labels.
+You can specify labels and ranges for the axes, and you can set the size and place of the plot on the page.
 Each invocation of graph produces a plot with single set of axes and data.
 You can place an arbitrary number of plots on the page by concatenating the plot output of several invocations.